Amazon and Nike, partnership or war?

-You could already buy Nike products in the past but only through third party resellers.
+Nike has a section in Amazon dedicated to their brand.
+Before that, you could already buy Nike products but only through third-party resellers.
 With a direct presence, Nike cuts intermediaries and ensures a better experience for the user.
-Nike will have better control of their brand.
-Amazon will monitor the side and block third parties.
+Nike has better control of its brand.
+Amazon monitors the side and blocks third parties.

 Marketing.
 Personal touch

-Nike will be able to give a better experience to the user.
+With a staple section in Amazon, Nike can give a better experience to the user.
 When there are a lot of different distributors and intermediaries, everything is confusing.
-In those cases, it's common to find identical products with different prices.
+In those cases, it's common to find identical products at different prices.
 Sometimes there are small differences.
 Many doubts arise, and trust is severely affected.

-With a direct presence, Nike will be able to clean the offer and simplify the options to choose.
-At the same time, they will give a personal touch to the product.
+With a direct presence, Nike can clean the offer and simplify the options to choose.
+At the same time, they give a personal touch to the product.
 Amazon experience, in general products, is efficient but a bit depersonalized.
 With a more direct presence of Nike, everybody wins.

-Nike will limit its presence in the first stage.
+Nike probably limits its presence at the first stage.
 You will not be able to find all the models online.

 That maintains the door open for actual distributors.
 Nike knows how to segment the market.
 Perhaps places like Footlocker, for example, can have some high-end models that will not appear on Amazon.

-It is clear that the deal represents a new menace to all sports distributors and especially, the physical ones.
+The deal represents a menace to all sports distributors and especially, the physical ones.

 Distribution options for Nike